-The latest Census 2011 shows Wiltshire to have a total population of 510,300, an increase of 8.4% from 470,981 in 2011.
+The latest Census 2021 shows Wiltshire to have a total population of 510,300, an increase of 8.4% from 470,981 in 2011.

-All Wiltshire Census 2011 information is available from the Wiltshire Intelligence Network.
+All Wiltshire Census 2021 information is available from the Wiltshire Intelligence Network.

-- Ethnic group
+- ethnic group

-- Marital status
+- marital status

-- Provision of unpaid care
+- provision of unpaid care

-- Household composition
+- household composition

-- Household size
+- household size

-- Car availability
+- car availability

-- Travel to work
+- travel to work.

-- Community areas
+- community areas

-- Electoral wards
+- electoral wards

 - ONS output areas

-- Lower and middle super output areas
+- lower and middle super output areas

-- South west region and England
+- south west region and England.

 A census is a count of a population and one has been held in England and Wales every 10 years since 1801 (except during the Second World War in 1941).
 The information that the census provides helps to identify the characteristics (age, gender, etc) of the population and helps central and local government to understand the needs of local communities, and plan and prioritise resources and public spending on housing, education, health and transport services for years to come.
 The Office for National Statistics (ONS) is responsible for running the census in England and Wales and to producing the statistics that are vital to understanding your needs and those of your communities for the future.
 In Wiltshire the ONS is being supported by Wiltshire council.

-Every household received a questionnaire to complete and return.
+During the census every household received a questionnaire to complete and return.
 The questionnaire asked straightforward questions and was available in English, Welsh, large print and Braille.
 For those householders whose first language is not English or Welsh, translation booklets were available in 56 different languages as well as language support via our telephone helpline.
 The questionnaire could be completed online or on paper and had to be completed in English or Welsh.